 View Risk Analytics and Track Behavior for a User View Risk Analytics and Track Behavior for a User

-Use the Identity Confidence Dashboard to view authentication information for all users in your company or for individual users within a specified timeframe.
+Use the Risk AI Dashboard to view authentication information for all users in your company or for individual users within a specified timeframe.

-Open the Cloud Administration Console and click Users > Identity Confidence Dashboard.
+Open the Cloud Administration Console and click Users > Risk AI Dashboard.

 By default, the initial pie charts that display reflect authentication activity collected over the past 30 days for all users in your company who have authenticated through the Cloud Authentication Service.